DaijaStokes/AmazonReviewsFinal2022/README.md

 ## What words help to determine a consumer’s sentiment towards a product?
 ## Can we predict the usefulness of a review based on data input?

+# Communication Protocols

+## We have decided to communicate via slack.
+Each person has their assigned workload.
+Check-ins will occur the Friday before a segment is due as well as Sunday at 6 pm.